claudiojar/Bistable-Silicon-Photonic-MEMS-Switches/README.md

 * ```...\Bistable-Silicon-Photonic-MEMS-Switches\Matlab Files\Source files\Other files``` contains file sused for computing certain characterisation aspects of the design, such as optical losses.

 ## Help
+Please refer to the technical report in ```...\Bistable-Silicon-Photonic-MEMS-Switches\Deliverables\Report``` for more information and technical data on these designs.

 For any problem, issue or comment please email me at :
 <claudio.jaramilloconcha@epfl.ch>